-Pregnancy warning: This medicine can have harmful effects on the unborn baby.
-Women of childbearing potential should use effective methods of birth control during your cancer treatment
+• Pregnancy warning: This medicine can have harmful effects on the unborn baby.
+Women of childbearing potential should use effective methods of birth control during your cancer treatment and for 2 months after stopping treatment.
+Men with female partners of childbearing potential

-- Breastfeeding warning: Women should not breastfeed during treatment and for 2 weeks after stopping treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby.
-When receiving axitinib in combination with other agents, please refer to the medicine guide of those agents for more specific information. - Fertility warning: In men and women both, this medicine may affect your ability to have children in the future.
+- Breastfeeding warning: It is not known if this medicine passes into breast milk.
+For this reason, women should not breastfeed during treatment and for 2 weeks after stopping treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: In men and women both, this medicine may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.

-Revised September 2024
+Revised March 2024